Foodie’s Guide to Nicaraguan Traditional Food and Drink

 For centuries, corn has been the basis of a number of Central American and Mexican cuisines, and for good reason!
 The crop grows really well, and it tastes amazing too.
 Therefore, from indigenous tribes to modern Nicaraguans, corn plays a large part in the diet.

-Corn can be found in a huge number of spots.
-Most interestingly, it can be found in drinks!
+Nicaraguans use corn in pretty much all their dishes.
+Even Nicaraguan drinks!
 Chicha and Pinol are great examples of corn-derived beverages, but there are others available too.

 Caribbean Flavors in Nicaraguan Cuisine

 In Nicaragua, the culture is like a spectrum, changing as you walk across the beautiful landscape.
-On the Caribbean coast, a number of traditional Caribbean flavors, such as coconut, can be found.
+On the Caribbean coast, you can find a a number of traditional Caribbean flavors, such as coconut.

 While coconut certainly makes up a part of Nicaraguan cuisine, there are plenty of other tropical flavors up for grabs too.
 The thing which separates this use of tropical flavors from similar cuisines is the fact that they’re paired so effortlessly with more traditional ingredients like onion and garlic.

 Rice and beans are the basis of a Nicaraguan diet, at all meals.
-When eaten as part of breakfast, they’re called Gallo Pinto.
+Nicaraguans eat it as part of breakfast, they call it Gallo Pinto.
 At lunch or dinner, however, they’re a part of a ‘Casado’, which is the local equivalent of a cheap, filling meal of the day.